Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 is a cyclic module over the endomorphism ring~$E_\pi = \End_{\cA_x}(J_\pi)$. \end{prop} \begin{proof} This is proved in most cases in~\cite[Proposition~2.9]{MR3429471}.
 We give a different, uniform proof as follows.
 Let~$\fm_\pi$ be the Jacobson radical of~$E_\pi$.
 By Nakayama's lemma for compact modules, it suffices to prove that $\Hom_\cA(\cInd_{KZ}^G\sigma, J_\pi)^\vee/\fm_\pi$ is at most one-dimensional.
 We know that

 and the representation~$J_\pi[\fm_\pi]$ contains~$\pi$ as a subquotient with multiplicity one.
-Then the proposition follows from the fact that $\cInd_{KZ}^G\sigma$ has at most one locally admissible quotient~$X$ with socle~$\pi$ appearing with multiplicity one in~$X$.
+It therefore suffices to show that $\cInd_{KZ}^G\sigma$ has at most one locally admissible quotient~$\Pi$ with socle~$\pi$ appearing with multiplicity one in~$\Pi$.

-To see this, observe that~$X$ is necessarily a quotient of~$\cInd_{KZ}^G\sigma/f(T)$ for some Hecke operator~$f(T)$, and since the socle of~$X$ is absolutely irreducible we have~$f(T) = (T-\lambda)^n$ for some~$n$.
-Since~$X$ contains~$\pi$ as a subquotient with multiplicity one, we have~$n = 1$.
-Hence~$X$ is irreducible except possibly in the case that~$\sigma$ is a twist of~$\Sym^0$ or~$\Sym^{p-1}$ and~$\lambda = \pm 1$.
-However, in this case there are only two possibilities for~$X$, and they are distinguished by their $G$-socle. \end{proof}
+To see this, observe that by Lemma~\ref{quotient by polynomial}, $\Pi$ is necessarily a quotient of~$\cInd_{KZ}^G\sigma/f(T)$ for some Hecke operator~$f(T)$.
+Since the socle of~$\Pi$ is absolutely irreducible we may assume that~$f(T) = (T-\lambda)^n$ for some~$n$.
+Since~$\Pi$ contains~$\pi$ as a subquotient with multiplicity one, we may furthermore assume that~$n = 1$.
+Hence~$\Pi$ is irreducible except possibly in the case that~$\sigma$ is a twist of~$\Sym^0$ or~$\Sym^{p-1}$ and~$\lambda = \pm \zeta(p)^{1/2}$.
+However, in this case there are only two possibilities for~$\Pi$, and they are distinguished by their $G$-socle (indeed they non-isomorphic absolutely irreducible $G$-representations). \end{proof}

 Now let~$\sigma$ be a Serre weight and choose~$\lambda \in \bF$.
 In Section~\ref{subsec: BL gluing} we will be working with the inverse system~$\{\tau_n\}$ of finite length $G$-representations defined by